 Nach Baliye 9 Team Had A Blast At The Success Party; Raveena Tandon Dances With Contestants (PICS)

-The much-awaited dance reality show Nach Baliye 9 was premiered last week.
+The much-awaited dance reality show Nach Baliye 9 premiered last week.
 The show which is produced by Salman Khan, is hosted by Maniesh Paul and judged by Raveena Tandon and Ahmed Khan.
-Interestingly, this time, the makers have introduced unique twist i.e., the inclusion of ex-couples along with the couples who are dating/married.
+Interestingly, this time, the makers have introduced a unique twist i.e., the inclusion of ex-couples along with couples who are dating/married.
 The makers have roped in 12 popular celebrity jodis.
-It has to be recalled that the previous season's winners and television shows' popular couples introduced these contestants.
+It has to be recalled that the previous season's winners and television's popular couples introduced these contestants.

 Nach Baliye 9 Gets Bumper Opening